lb3361/gigatron-lcc/README.md

 	library that redirects `printf` and all standard i/o functions to the emulator itself.
 This is my main debugging tool.

-Basic types:

-  * Types `short` and `int` are 16 bits long.
-Type `long` is 32 bits long.
-Types `float` and `double` are 40 bits long, using the Microsoft Basic floating point format.
-Both long arithmetic or floating point arithmetic incur a significant speed penalty.

-  * Type `char` is unsigned by default.
-This is more efficient because the C language always promotes `char` values into `int` values to perform arithmetic.
-Promoting a signed byte involves a clumsy sign extension.
-Promoting an unsigned byte comes for free with most VCPU opcodes.
-If you really want signed chars, use `signed char` or maybe use the compiler option `-Wf-unsigned_char=0`.
-This is not recommended.
-The preprocessor macros `__CHAR_UNSIGNED` or `CHAR_IS_SIGNED` are defined accordingly.

 ## 3. Examples

 ### 3.1.
 Running the LCC 8 queens program: